pnp/action-cli-login/README.md

 #### Optional requirement
 Since this action requires user name and password which are sensitive pieces of information, it would be ideal to store them securely.
 We can achieve this in a GitHub repo by using [secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets).
 So, click on `settings` tab in your repo and add 2 new secrets:
-- `adminUsername` - store the admin user name in this (e.g. user@contoso.onmicrosoft.com)
+- `ADMIN_USERNAME` - store the admin user name in this (e.g. user@contoso.onmicrosoft.com)
-- `adminPassword` - store the password of that user in this.
+- `ADMIN_PASSWORD` - store the password of that user in this.
 These secrets are encrypted and can only be used by GitHub actions.

 ### Example workflow - CLI for Microsoft 365 Login
-On every `push` build the code and then login to Office 365 before deploying.
+On every `push` build the code and then login to Microsoft 365 before deploying.

 ```yaml
 name: SPFx CICD with Cli for Microsoft 365